DavesCodeMusings/container-central/docs/Git-Integration.md

 Create a directory called _data_ when you can store _config.json_.
 Then create an empty directory called _compose_ under _data_ for storing the Docker Compose files.

-When you're done it should look like this:
+When you're done the _data_ directory should look like this:

 ```
 $ ls -RF data